hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-So here is the challenge: draw (or otherwise define) a continuous curve where the mean value theorem is not applicable in any subinterval.
+So here is the challenge: define a continuous curve where the mean value theorem is not applicable in any subinterval.
 Since we can apply the theorem whenever we can select a subinterval without kinks, we need *every subinterval to contain a kink*.